DownrightNifty/dihsy/dihsy.md

 Apple would not have to make sweeping changes to iOS in order to qualify; in fact, a minor policy change would be more than sufficient.
 For example, all it would take to qualify is for Apple to remove the unnecessary expiry dates from development certificates (which can only be used on the creator's own devices, and cannot be used for distribution).
 They currently expire after 7 days for free accounts, or 1 year for paid accounts.

-There are several community-supported unofficial sideloading methods for iOS, but we don't consider those to count, because they aren't guaranteed to continue working through iOS security updates, they aren't authorized by Apple and may break Apple's end user license agreement, and they have significant downsides.
+There are several [community-supported unofficial sideloading methods](#how-do-i-sideload-unofficially-on-ios) for iOS, but those aren't guaranteed to continue working through iOS security updates, they aren't authorized by Apple and may break Apple's end user license agreement, they have significant downsides, and they don't qualify for reasons as per the first paragraph above.

 # 💻 Do other devices support sideloading?
 All mainstream operating systems for computing devices, besides iOS/iPadOS, support sideloading in some capacity.